 As a U.S. company doing business globally, we are subject to applicable tax and customs laws, including those relating to intercompany pricing regulations and transactions between our corporate entities in the jurisdictions in which we do business, as well as customs valuation and classification, income taxes, value-added taxes, withholding taxes, payroll taxes, and other applicable taxes.
 Tax and customs laws, regulations, administrative practices and interpretations in each jurisdiction are subject to change, with or without notice, due to economic, political or other conditions.
-For example, in 2022, the United States enacted the Inflation Reduction Act, which imposes a 1% excise tax on stock repurchases, subject to certain adjustments or exceptions.
+For example, the United States recently enacted the Inflation Reduction Act, which imposes a 1% excise tax on stock repurchases, subject to certain adjustments or exceptions that might not apply to some of our stock repurchases.
 Changes in the law or in authorities' interpretation of the law can materially increase our tax or customs expense and our effective tax rate.